-An 11-year-old girl presented with symptoms of abdominal distension, abdominal pain, decreased appetite, non-bilious vomiting for 20 days, and a history of a fleshy mass protruding per rectum.
-An abdominal examination revealed a soft, distended, non-tender abdomen with no guarding or rigidity.
+An 11-year-old girl presented with symptoms of abdominal distension, abdominal pain, decreased appetite, nonbilious vomiting for 20 days, and a history of a fleshy mass protruding per rectum.
+Abdominal examination revealed a soft, distended, non-tender abdomen with no guarding or rigidity.
 Increased bowel sounds were noted, and rectal examination indicated prolapsing bowel loops resembling intussusception.
 Abdominal roentgenogram revealed multiple air-fluid levels [Figure 1].
-An ultrasound of the abdomen revealed dilated small bowel loops showing to and fro peristalsis with an ill-defined hypoechoic tubular structure in the pelvis closely abutting the rectal wall, which was seen possibly telescoping into the proximal small bowel suggestive of intussusception.
-The patient was taken for surgery with a provisional diagnosis of intussusception.
-Intraoperatively, there was no intussusception but dense inter bowel adhesions in the pelvis, which were meticulously released.
-The whole small bowel was explored and revealed a normal cecum and appendix.
+US of the abdomen revealed dilated small bowel loops showing to and fro peristalsis with an ill-defined hypoechoic tubular structure in the pelvis closely abutting the rectal wall, which was seen possibly telescoping into the proximal small bowel suggestive of intussusception.
+The patient was taken for surgery with provisional diagnosis of intussusception.
+Intraoperatively, there was no intussusception but dense interbowel adhesions in the pelvis, which were meticulously released.
+Whole small bowel was explored and revealed a normal cecum and appendix.
 Meckel's diverticulum was found invading the anterior rectal wall with its tip lying within the rectal lumen.
 The tip of Meckel's diverticulum had fistulated into the rectum, which was felt as prolapsed intussusceptum on rectal examination.
 The small bowel loops proximal to Meckel's were found to be dilated.
 Adhesiolysis followed by resection of Meckel's diverticulum was done [Figure 2].